3177505/archive/README.md

 <a name="3.2"></a>
 ## Transcoding No.2

-### Words hidden in images
+### AHES II ASHES DUST II DUST

+Hiding words in the images.
 Max Nettlau published during his life many papers, I went through a few of them and I selected text which seemed to be relevant.
 I want to find another way to tell a short story about Nettlau, for that I'm using the text inside of the abstract image.
 Basically it's something like extending the text format of the image, as another way of scattering his pieces.
 The visuals and the text influence each other, depend on each other and again making sense together more than separately.
 For example, can hide manifesto or part from anarchist paper.

+To bring some anarchy to this project I wanted to connect it with some other external source.
+Therefore you can find not only his papers but also lyrics from album AHES II ASHES DUST II DUST by Tommy Wright III

 ### Methods